 Common insect sting symptoms and treatment

-Most people will experience pain, itchiness, redness and minor swelling around a bee or wasp sting site.
-First aid treatment for these symptoms include ice packs or wet cloths to reduce pain; and antihistamine tablets or lotions, hydrocortisone cream, vinegar or calamine lotion to remedy itching and inflammation.
-Symptoms generally subside after a few hours.
+Most people will experience pain, itchiness, redness and swelling around a bee or wasp sting site.
+First aid treatment for these symptoms include ice packs or wet cloths to reduce pain; and antihistamine tablets or lotions, hydrocortisone cream or calamine lotion to remedy itching and inflammation. stings hurt or itch for one to two days; however, the swelling may last for up to a week.

 An anaphylactic reaction occurs when the body's antibodies respond to the insect venom by releasing chemicals such as histamine and serotonin that trigger the allergic reaction.
 Symptoms of a moderate general or anaphylactic reaction include: